Cruising Log 2010

 May 22nd 2010

 We were woken quite early by the noise of the various ducks, geese, swans and other water-fowl that swim around the marina.
 Walked Tasha and breakfasted and all was done by 8am!
-We made a list of things to collect from Blisworth Tunnel and I drove there via the paper shop ant 9.30.
+We made a list of things to collect from Blisworth Tunnel and I drove there via the paper shop at 9.30.
 All items recovered except for the front door-mat.
 But never mind it was knackered anyhow.
 Back at the boat, various tidying-up jobs; put the tunnel light back, refitted the centre rope, and similar odds and ends.
 A chilli lunch and a quick visit to the pub then off to the marina hog-roast at around 3.30pm.
 A good time was had by all; we met lots of new people and drank rather too much white wine.
 Home and bed around half-past ten.

 May 23rd 2010

 Up at 7.30 and did all the usual morning-type things.
 By 10am it was already very hot so we set up camp by the mooring and basically stayed there with Malcolm and Susie for the rest of the day.
 Steak and salad lunch at 2pm by which time it was very, very hot!
 After lunch we re-positioned the bump-tyre - something that has been bugging me for ages.
 Had a chat with Claire and Steve and passed them the keys of the boat so they can let in the fire advisors who are coming to the marina next week to do fire safety checks on the boats.
 They will keep hold of the keys for the 'Narrowboat Nanny' scheme that we have signed up to.
 At 5.30 we started to pack up; said our goodbyes and left Blisworth at 6.30.
-Drove to Gary and Becky's house for a splendid evening bar-b-q in the evening sun and eventually got home at 10.30pm.
+Drove to Gary and Becky's house for a splendid bar-b-q in the evening sun and eventually got home at 10.30pm.
 We have a long list of things that must be done before we go back to the boat next weekend!

-Lazy days at Blisworth Marina
+Lazy days at Blisworth Marina - only interrupted by the "re-positioning the bump-tyre" ritual.

 May 28th 2010